Roger Steare

 Roger Steare is a British ethicist and corporate philosopher.
+He has been an Honorary Visiting Professor and Corporate Philosopher in Residence at the Cass Business School, and Visiting Professor of European Studies at the College of Europe.
+He is the author of books on corporate ethics and a columnist for the Financial Times, also working at the FT's Headspring Executive Development.

 Career

 Steare's early career included roles as a social worker and banker, and ten years as chief executive of a recruitment company.

-He is now Honorary Visiting Professor of Organisational Ethics, and Corporate Philosopher in Residence at the Cass Business School in London.
-He teaches on the Executive MBA Programs as well as consulting with external corporate clients through Cass Executive Education.
+He was Honorary Visiting Professor of Organisational Ethics, and Corporate Philosopher in Residence at the Cass Business School in London.
+He taught on the Executive MBA Programs as well as consulting with external corporate clients through Cass Executive Education.

 He is also a fellow of the cross-party policy think tank, ResPublica founded by Phillip Blond in 2009.
 Steare's essay on The Power of Love in Business was included in ResPublica's "Changing The Debate: The Ideas Redefining Britain".

 Steare was a member of the Expert Drafting Committee for Rights and Humanity, invited by the British Government to prepare recommendations for the G20 London Summit in April 2009.